Godsmith/trainfinity3/README.md

 - Stations built next to the factory accepts coal
 - Build a stretch of rail adjacent to a station to create a platform
 - Select Train and click two platforms in succession to create a train and a route
+- Prices increase with the number of objects built

 ## TODO
 - wagons unloaded in the wrong direction